 Light flow – LED control

-Light flow will control the notification color for SMS messages, missed calls, low battery, and all your social media apps.
+The light flow will control the notification color for SMS messages, missed calls, low battery, and all your social media apps.
 The icing on the cake is sleep mode, which limits the notifications as you enjoy your beauty sleep.
-Light flow is free to install and stands at 11mb.
-It’s rating of 3.6 and 5 million downloads indicates that it is a superb app.
+A light flow is free to install and stands at 11mb.
+Its a rating of 3.6 and 5 million downloads indicates that it is a superb app.